Home » Departments » Police » Police FAQ

 Can I have my child emancipated as an adult in NH?

 NO. There is no emancipation law in the state of New Hampshire.
 The age of minority for criminal offenses is 17 in the State of New Hampshire.
-For child services, the age remains at 18 years old.
-A child can only go to adult court if he/she commits a motor vehicle or aeronautical violation upon reaching 16 years old, or a tobacco related offense once he/she has turned 12 years old.
+For child services, the age remains at 18.
+A child can only go to adult court if he/she commits a motor vehicle or aeronautical violation upon reaching 16 years old or a tobacco-related offense once he/she has turned 12 years old.

 These are similar to being issued a traffic ticket.
 Juveniles may be "certified" as adults through the court system, but only after certain criteria directly related to a particular criminal offense or offenses have been met.
 In other words, parents or youth cannot say that they want their child to become emancipated because they can no longer control them or want nothing further to do with them.

-If my child is arrested or charged with a delinquency, does he have to make bail?
+If my child is arrested or charged with delinquency, does he have to make bail?

 No. After a juvenile is charged with an offense, he or she is released to a parent or guardian.
 When the crime is very serious (such as a domestic assault), the juvenile may be detained at the Police Department until the next court session.

-The Detective will consider the seriousness of the offense, the possibility that the juvenile will harm others or him/herself, or flee the community when deciding if a juvenile will be detained.
-The juvenile may be detained at the Manchester Police Department or at YDSU in Manchester, NH until the next court session.
+The Detective will consider the seriousness of the offense and the possibility that the juvenile will harm others or himself/herself or flee the community when deciding whether to detain a juvenile.
+The juvenile may be detained at the Manchester Police Department or YDSU in Manchester, NH, until the next court session.

-What can I expect from the Juvenile Division if I am the victim of juvenile act?
+What can I expect from the Juvenile Division if I am the victim of a juvenile act?

 All cases involving juveniles are reviewed and considered for assignment to one of the detectives who handle juvenile crime.
 There are currently thirteen investigators assigned to the Juvenile Unit.
-Three are assigned to the CHASE Unit (Child Abuse and Sexual Exploitation) exclusively handle abuse/neglect cases when juveniles are victims of this type of crime.
-Three other detectives are assigned to primarily handle delinquent crimes and seven investigators are assigned throughout the city as School Resource Officers (SRO’s) All cases involving juveniles are reviewed and considered for assignment to one of the juvenile detectives.
+Three are assigned to the CHASE Unit (Child Abuse and Sexual Exploitation) exclusively to handle abuse/neglect cases when juveniles are victims of this type of crime.
+Three other detectives are assigned to primarily handle delinquent crimes, and seven investigators are assigned throughout the city as School Resource Officers (SROs).
+All juvenile cases are reviewed and considered for assignment to one of the juvenile detectives.

 What is the difference between a delinquent and a CHINS offender?

-A delinquent is any person under the age of 17 who commits any act that would constitute a felony or a misdemeanor if committed by an adult.
-A CHINS offender is any person under the age of 17 who commits an offense that would constitute a violation if committed by an adult, such as a violation of a city ordinance.
+A delinquent is any person under 17 who commits any act that would constitute a felony or a misdemeanor if committed by an adult.
+A CHINS offender is any person under 17 who commits an offense that would constitute a violation if committed by an adult, such as a violation of a city ordinance.

 CHINS offenses also include charges unique to juveniles.
-These include Truancy, Runaway, and Stubborn and Unruly Child.
-These also include all motor vehicle violations if committed by a child under the age of 16.
-Any violation of the motor vehicle code for individuals over 16 years of age shall be treated as an adult.
+These include Truancy, Runaway, Stubborn, and Unruly Child.
+They also include all motor vehicle violations if committed by a child under the age of 16.
+Any violation of the motor vehicle code for individuals over 16 shall be treated as an adult.

-A person is in violation of RSA 169-C:29 if he or she fails to report his or her suspicions that a child is or has been abused or neglected.
-Reports of abuse can be made to the Division of Children, Youth and Families (800-894-5533) or to your local police department (911).
-Police departments are often notified during non-business hours and weekends.
+A person is in violation of RSA 169-C:29 if he or she fails to report suspicions that a child is or has been abused or neglected.
+Reports of abuse can be made to the Division of Children, Youth, and Families (800-894-5533) or your local police department (911).
+Police departments are often notified during non-business hours and on weekends.

 Who can I call if my child is being "stubborn and unruly" or is constantly absent from home?

-The Office of Youth Service is a city organization designed to assist families with troubled youths.
-Many cases of CHINS offenses, such as Truancy and Runaway, are handled at O.Y.S.
+The Office of Youth Service is a city organization that assists families with troubled youths.
+It handles many cases of CHINS offenses, such as Truancy and Runaway.
 If you have a child whose behavior is similar to what is described above, O.Y.S. can be contacted at (603) 624-6470.

 Records Division